techguy95/jekyll-now/_posts/2017-4-24-Remember-MadLibs.md

 Check out how we learned how to throw up a simple website using javascript to run a MadLibs game!
 OMG let's play the MadLibs game!
-[CLICK HERE TO PLAY NOW!!!](https://obscure-beach-64084.herokuapp.com/) Whaaaaaat I was excited to deploy the site using a little php/json hack found here: [GitHubGist](https://gist.github.com/wh1tney/2ad13aa5fbdd83f6a489)
+[CLICK HERE TO PLAY NOW!!!](https://obscure-beach-64084.herokuapp.com/) Whaaaaaat I was excited to deploy the site using a little php/json hack found here: [How to deploy a static website to Heroku](https://gist.github.com/wh1tney/2ad13aa5fbdd83f6a489)
 Another exciting chapter in the blogosphere of the [Learn Teach Code](http://learnteachcode.org/) UnBootcamp experiment!

 ## Today I learned (#TIL):